top of page

 view of hydro at night

-THE ROAD TO WATER AND ENERGY SECURITY STARTS TODAY
+THE ROAD TO WATER AND ENERGY

-With Partial Funding Secured, Construction Has Begun
+With Partial Funding Secured,

 The Government of Canada has agreed with Gitga’at First Nation that climate change threatens Hartley Bay’s water supply in hot, dry summers.
 They have agreed to fund the weir construction with a dam, and controls to impound water.
 A road is being built to get up to the mouth of the Upper Lake and get the materials and equipment to construct the weir.
 As at January 2024 the road is built to get up to the mouth of the Upper Lake and get the materials and equipment there to construct the weir.